jjoseph-anderson/ocean-currents-package/README.md

 ```

 ### 0) Select inputs (Parameters & Data)
-Download data from the github repository in \data
+Download data from the github repository in \sample-data
 ___

 ```python